PreyInstinct/Loot-Goblin-Filter/README.md

 Many tags use the D2 rarity colors, including skill bonuses, superior ED bonuses, and more.
 For example, for skill bonuses +1 is rendered blue, +2 is rendered yellow, and +3 or higher is rendered gold.
 Simlarly, the skills themselves use the D2 rarity colors: single skills are white, skill tabs are blue, class skills are yellow, and all skills is gold.

+Misc items also use new colors to distinguish them: red for item modification (e.g. WSS, Puzzlebox), sage for map modification (e.g. Standard of Heroes), purple for boss keys or portals, tan for new utility items (e.g. Horadric Almanac), and orange for crafting related items (e.g. infusions).

 ## Gold and Sellables